 Audit Committee Charter

-Pursuant to section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and section 17 of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule),the Audit Committee will provide independent adviceto the CEO on the appropriateness of the AOFM’s: financial and performance reporting; risk oversight and management;internal control environment; and governance arrangements (including code of conduct).
+The Chief Executive Officer (CEO) has established an Audit Committee in accordance with section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and section 17 of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule).
+The Audit Committee will provide independent advice to the CEO on the appropriateness of the AOFM’s: financial and performance reporting; risk oversight and management; internal control environment; and governance arrangements (including code of conduct).

 The committee is not responsible for the executive management of these functions.